New life for suit over Chicago police stop-and-frisk policy

 The decision was handed down by U.S. District Judge Andrea Wood on Aug.
 31.

-The ruling, which could lead to a trial, comes at a difficult time for a police department that has been long been plagued by a legacy of excessive force and racism and has scrambled to restore public trust.
+The ruling, which could lead to a trial, comes at a difficult time for a police department that has long been plagued by a legacy of excessive force and racism and has scrambled to restore public trust.

 “This practice has to stop — and elevating this issue to a class action provides a way to make significant change and make our community better,” Antonio Romanucci, an attorney who filed the lawsuit, said in a statement.